 Bakelite was the first synthetic plastic.
 Because of its durability and beauty its uses seemed endless, and it grew in popularity very quickly.
 Everything from electrical plugs, car dashboards, early radios and ornate jewellery were made from bakelite.
 It could be produced in a wide array of colours, but most common were white, brown, green and red.
 As a result of this invention, Dr Baekeland is seen as the father of the present plastic industry; costume jewellery from the 1920’s-1940’s bakelite era is now highly sought after.

-born 3 June 1906, St. Louis, Missouri, USA and died on 12th April 1975 in Paris.
+Born in St. Louis, Missouri, USA and died in Paris.
 Her birth name was Freda Josephine McDonald.

 At the request of Princess Grace, Josephine performed at Monaco’s summer ball in 1974 and was a great success.
 That same year she staged a week of performances in New York City and called the show “An Evening with Josephine Baker”.
 She had just begun a Paris revue celebrating her half-century on the stage when on April 10, 1975, she was stricken with a cerebral haemorrhage and went into a coma.
 She died without regaining consciousness.
 Her funeral was held in Paris, and she was buried in Monaco.